PratikDhanave/PratikDhanave/README.md

 ### Hi there 👋

 Pratik is a Go Senior Product Developer at Searce, a cloud consulting and engineering company.
-He has over Six years of experience in building GenAI Applications ,cloud native applications, micro-services, and event-driven applications using Go, Python, and .
+He has over Six years of experience in building GenAI Applications ,cloud native applications, micro-services, and event-driven applications using Go, Python, and Rust .
 He is also Python concurrency expert.

 Pratik has presented talk at Google Cloud Next 2022 on ​Migrating monolith applications into microservices.